kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 - Blocking vs non-blocking I/O
 	1. When client makes a request to a server, server processes the request and sends back a response.
 	2. The client initiates the connection by using sockets.
 When a client makes a request, the socket that handles that connection on the server-side is blocked.
 This happens within a single execution thread.
 So the thread that handles that connection is blocked as well.
 	3. When another client sends a request at the same time, we need to create one more thread to process that request.
 This is how blocking systems work.They create one thread per connection.
+	4. Modern multi-core machines can handle hundreds of concurrent connections each.
+But let's say server starts to experience a slow down and number of active connections and threads increases.
+When this happens, machines can go into a death spiral and the whole cluster of machines may die.
+This is why we need `Rate Limiting` solution.
 #### Load Balancer
 #### Partitioner Service and Partitions
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg1ODc0Mjc0NiwtMTkxMDYzMjk0NywtNj
-IxNzI2ODQwLC0xMzUyMDA2NjI1LC0xNzg0NzcxMTU4LDIxMjEw
-MDczNzQsLTYxODQyNTE1MSwtMTk1MjI3NDA5MiwtMTczMDE2Mj
-Y4NCwtNjU5MTI4OTc0LC03MzA4MDUyNDUsMTQxOTE4NjYzMSw3
-MTAwNTk2ODksNDQ2NzYyMjQxLDEzNjk0NTc2NCwtMTU5MDkxNT
-Q3MCwtMTM0NjMzNzg5NCw0NjQ2Mzk0ODNdfQ==
+eyJoaXN0b3J5IjpbNzI1NDY4OTU2LC0xOTEwNjMyOTQ3LC02Mj
+E3MjY4NDAsLTEzNTIwMDY2MjUsLTE3ODQ3NzExNTgsMjEyMTAw
+NzM3NCwtNjE4NDI1MTUxLC0xOTUyMjc0MDkyLC0xNzMwMTYyNj
+g0LC02NTkxMjg5NzQsLTczMDgwNTI0NSwxNDE5MTg2NjMxLDcx
+MDA1OTY4OSw0NDY3NjIyNDEsMTM2OTQ1NzY0LC0xNTkwOTE1ND
+cwLC0xMzQ2MzM3ODk0LDQ2NDYzOTQ4M119
 -->